LegendLeaks/FlappyBird-Machine-Learning/README.md

-# Flappy Bird ML Model
+# Flappy Bird Neural Network

 Made with the help of [this series by Tech With Tim](https://www.youtube.com/watch?v=MMxFDaIOHsE&list=PLzMcBGfZo4-lwGZWXz5Qgta_YNX3_vLS2)